iMoving review (2026)

 How much does iMoving cost for a 2-bedroom move?

-Expect $2,400–$6,500 for a 2-bedroom interstate move.
+A 2-bedroom interstate move with iMoving is typically estimated at $2,400–$6,500.
 Final price depends on distance, season, packing services, and access conditions on both ends.